Mental Health Association in New Jersey’s Behavioral Healthcare Hero Awards

 A person may be nominated by anyone, including him/herself.

-Eligibility: The program is open to behavioral health peers, care providers, family members of people with behavioral health disorders and volunteers, putting themselves at risk as they put forth extraordinary efforts to help those with behavioral health disorders and their family members during the COVID-19 Pandemic and recovery period.
+Eligibility: The program is open to behavioral health peers, care providers, family members of people with behavioral health disorders and volunteers, putting forth extraordinary efforts to help those with behavioral health disorders and their family members during the COVID-19 Pandemic and recovery period.
 The nominee must be willing to be identified and participate in public relations activities.

 Review Committee: A Review Committee will help facilitate the program, including choosing honorees and assisting with promotional outreach.